117-117a Gloucester Street, The Rocks: Condition

-As at 28 September 2001, Archaeology Assessment Condition: Partly disturbed.
+As of 28 September 2001, Archaeology Assessment Condition: Partly disturbed.
 Assessment Basis: Archaeological excavation (1994) involved the removal of occupation deposits from the kitchens of 113-115, dating from 1881 to c.
 1930s.
 Deposits in the rest of the properties were untouched with the exception of 300x300 excavations in the centres of each of the four main ground floor rooms in 113-115 for the construction of floor supports.
 All services were surface mounted beneath floor joists to avoid disturbance of potential archaeological remains.
 An existing service trench in 117 was re-excavated and utilised for the same purpose.
 Pre 1912 deposits in 117 untouched.
 Investigation: Historical research and assessment of archaeology.
 Partly disturbed.